Skip to content

 Batman must stop a new villain, the eponymous Arkham Knight, from destroying Gotham once and for all.
 The game also features the return of the Joker, who haunts Batman throughout the game.

-Note: I have not included the latest Batman game, Gotham Knights, in the list above because it is not part of the Arkham universe.
-This story line seems to be complete (which is an amazing thing) – so start playing!
+Note: I have not one Batman game, Gotham Knights, in the list above because it is not part of the Arkham universe.

 Conclusion